SemEval/SemEval2025/schedule.md

   - Tewodros at SemEval-2025 Task 11: Multilingual Emotion Intensity Detection using Small Language Models
   - CHILL at SemEval-2025 Task 2: You Can’t Just Throw Entities and Hope - Make Your LLM to Get Them Right
   - Narrlangen at SemEval-2025 Task 10: Comparing (mostly) simple multilingual approaches to narrative classification
+  - LATE-GIL-NLP at Semeval-2025 Task 10: Exploring LLMs and transformers for Characterization and extraction of narratives from online news
+  - LATE-GIL-NLP at SemEval-2025 Task 11: Multi-Language Emotion Detection and Intensity Classification Using Transformer Models with Optimized Loss Functions for Imbalanced Data

 </details>